rybafish/rybafish.github.io/about.md

 ## Known Limitations
 ### Limitations
-* No microseconds support in timestamps (LONGDATE)
+* No microseconds support in timestamps (LONGDATE) -- full support planned in v.07
 * Some of the network calls are synchronous (chart, connects)
 * Separate select statement per host - design limitation

 ### Bugs
 * KPI highlighting feature is not perfect yet
 * console: no multiple resultsets supported for procedures - driver limitation
-* console: 32000 output rows limit (probably driver limitation)
+* console: 32000 output rows limit (likely a driver limitation)

 You can also review future plans in [TODO](/todo) list.